 Senator Van Hollen’s internships are currently being conducted in person.
 Whether the upcoming sessions will be conducted in person or remotely will be determined before the beginning of each session.

-To be eligible for an internship during for the spring or fall sessions, you must be able to work a minimum of 20 hours/week for the Rockville or Baltimore office or 24 hours/week for the Capitol Hill office and be a high school junior or above.
+To be eligible for an internship during for the fall or spring sessions in the Capitol Hill office, you must be able to work a minimum of 24 hours/week and be a rising college sophomore or older.
+To be eligible for an internship during the fall or spring sessions in the Rockville and Baltimore offices you must be able to work a minimum of 20 hours/week and be a high school junior or above.

 This paid internship program honors the life and legacy of John Amara Walters.
 John was a dedicated and beloved member of the staff of Senator Chris Van Hollen of Maryland.
 John died at the age of 29 from complications of sickle cell disease on October 2, 2021.